 As a Phone

 The Sonic has a good loud speaker, good earpiece audio quality and volume.
-It does the "basic phone thing"2 very well.
+It does the "basic phone thing" ((I know, people still make phone calls.
+WTF!)) very well.

 Huawei, thankfully, has resisted the urge to heavily customise the Sonic.
 The phone ships with the default Android launcher running a custom colour theme, plus a somewhat neat "cube" effect when switching launcher screens and an Expose-like "quick home screens view" that you can pull up by pressing Back on the home screen.
 The latter effects are particularly nifty.